prajwel/prajwel.github.io/_pages/about.md

 You can find my articles on <a href="https://scholar.google.co.in/citations?user=zSnUDggAAAAJ&hl=en">Google Scholar profile</a>.

-If you came looking for Curvit, you can find the documentation at <a href="curvit.readthedocs.io">curvit.readthedocs.io</a>
+If you came looking for Curvit, you can find the documentation <a href="https://curvit.readthedocs.io">here.</a>